jusqua/cs50-ai/README.md

 # CS50’s Introduction to Artificial Intelligence with Python (2024)

-Before read this repository files, remember the [Academic Honesty](https://cs50.harvard.edu/x/honesty/)./ These files serve to give you a sense of how to do, iff, you feel lost in solving the problem./ Don't copy and paste any of these files, try to solve any problems by yourself.
+Before read this repository files, remember the [Academic Honesty](https://cs50.harvard.edu/x/honesty/).\
+These files serve to give you a sense of how to do, iff, you feel lost in solving the problem.\
+Don't copy and paste any of these files, try to solve any problems by yourself.

 ## Submitions